alexk99/the_router/bras/subsriber_management_eng.md

  * use PBR Radius attributes in the authorization process or use CoA radius feature to store id of blocked/unauthorized user sessions or dynamic VIFs in the special table with ids;

-After this steps are completed TheRouter stores unauthorized subscriber ids in the predefined table or CoA mechanism makes TheRouter to store session id in the predefined table.
+After these steps are completed TheRouter stores unauthorized subscriber ids in the predefined table or CoA mechanism makes TheRouter store session id in the predefined table.
 Then, PBR rules are applied to a receiving packet and if the the_router finds a match to one of those rules it will route the packet according to the routes of the routing table specified in the matched PBR rule.